Working Group on Arbitrary Detention: Tayeb Benabderrahmane

-Steven R. Donzinger
+Steven R. Donziger

 In September 2021, shortly after Donziger was sentenced in a New York for petty contempt of court, the group determined that Donzinger's arrest was arbitrary and a violation of international law and called for his release.
-In reviewing the case, WGAD found a “staggering display of lack of objectivity and impartiality” on the part of the judges involved, particularly Federal District Court Judges Lewis A. Kaplan and Loretta Preska.
-The report stated that his sentencing was done in retaliation for Donziger’s work as a legal representative of indigenous communities in Ecuador.
-The group called on the US government to conduct a thorough investigation of the circumstances of Donziger’s prosecution and imprisonment and to “take appropriate measures against those responsible for the violation of his rights.”
+In reviewing the case, WGAD found a "staggering display of lack of objectivity and impartiality" on the part of the judges involved, particularly Federal District Court Judges Lewis A. Kaplan and Loretta Preska.
+The report stated that his sentencing was done in retaliation for Donziger's work as a legal representative of indigenous communities in Ecuador.
+The group called on the US government to conduct a thorough investigation of the circumstances of Donziger's prosecution and imprisonment and to "take appropriate measures against those responsible for the violation of his rights."

-Donziger’s lawyer, Martin Garbus, stated that he would be using the group's report to demand Donziger’s release from house arrest.
+Donziger's lawyer, Martin Garbus, stated that he would be using the group's report to demand Donziger's release from house arrest.